usnistgov/OSCAL-Pages/src/content/learn/concepts/layer/_index.md

   OSCAL profiles can import controls from catalogs or other OSCAL profiles, enabling the creation of a new baseline by customizing an existing baseline.
 This approach provides full transparency and traceability of control tailoring from a baseline back to the original catalog's control definition.
 Every control imported by a profile must originate within a catalog.

   Organizations already perform such selections manually.
 OSCAL profiles enable automation of control selection and tailoring while providing traceability.

+- The **[Control Mapping Model](control/mapping/)** is for representing relationships among controls and control elements, describing how controls and requirements relate to one another across authoritative sources.

+  A mapping model is a structured way to link different security control frameworks, standards, or baselines to each other.
+The mapping model identifies the source and target frameworks.
+The source framework is the one being mapped from, and the target framework is the one that is being mapped to.

+  Each control in the source framework is linked to one or more or no corresponding controls in the target framework.
+Each mapping can include metadata, such as the type of relationship (e.g., "equivalent-to", "subset-of", "intersects-with", "no-relationship"), and references.

+  OSCAL's Mapping model reduces duplication of effort when complying with multiple frameworks, enables automated analysis of control coverage across standards, and provides clarity on how different frameworks relate to each other, helping organizations streamline compliance and assessment processes.

 ### Implementation Layer Overview